 Our parent conferences for Nursery and Pre-K will be the week of January 15.
 Your child’s teacher will be having sign-ups on sign up genius starting in January.
 This is a great time to hear about how your child is doing and see how they have progressed throughout the first half of the school year.

 Literacy in Action:

-Our next 8 week session will begin on Thursday, January 12.
-This is open to any pre-k student.
+Our next 8 week session of Literacy in Action will begin on Thursday, January 18.
+This program is open to any pre-k student and is held every Thursday from 8:45-11:30.
 If interested, please stop into the office and talk to Patti.
-The first session was a huge success and the children loved learning about literature, enjoyed the cooking fun, and participated in alphabet review.
+The first session was a huge success and the children loved learning about literature, enjoyed some cooking fun, and participated in alphabet review.

 December Activities to do with your child:

 Gingerbread Cookies – This is a great, healthy gingerbread cookie to make with your family.

 Mix together: 1 cup shortening, ¾ cup honey, 1 egg, and 1 cup molasses

 Sift together: 1 ½ teas baking soda, ½ teas salt, 2 teas ginger, 1 teas cinnamon, 1 teas cloves, and 5 cups flour.